Canon 100D vs Panasonic GF3

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (100D) and the Micro Four Thirds Lens Catalog (GF3).
 Mirrorless cameras, such as the GF3, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

-Concerning battery life, the 100D gets 380 shots out of its LP-E12 battery, while the GF3 can take 300 images on a single charge of its DMW-BLE9 power pack.
+Concerning battery life, the 100D gets 380 shots out of its Canon LP-E12 battery, while the GF3 can take 300 images on a single charge of its Panasonic DMW-BLE9 power pack.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 Camera Width |